SumoLogic/sumo-log4j-appender/README.md

 | proxyDomain        | No       |               | Proxy host domain name for NTLM authentication only
 | flushAllBeforeStopping        | No       | false              | Flush all messages before stopping regardless of flushingAccuracy.
 Be sure to call `LogManager.shutdown();` when your application stops.

-### TLS Support
+## TLS 1.2 Requirement

-In keeping with industry standard security best practices, as of May 31, 2018, the Sumo Logic service will only support TLS version 1.2 going forward.
-Verify that all connections to Sumo Logic endpoints are made from software that supports TLS 1.2.
+Sumo Logic only accepts connections from clients using TLS version 1.2 or greater.
+To utilize the content of this repo, ensure that it's running in an execution environment that is configured to use TLS 1.2 or greater.

 ## Development